spapas/spapas.github.io/content/django-unpoly.md

     {% include "partials/_footer.html" %}
 ```

-See the `up-main` on the `.container`.
+See the `up-main` on the `.container`?
 This way, all my `up-follow` links will replace the contents of the `.container` element by default.
 If I wanted to replace a specific part of the page, I could add the `up-target` attribute to the link.

 If there's no `up-main` element, unpoly will replace the whole `body` element.